 The cost of an employee having time off work from a physical injury or stress-related issue is ever increasing.
 Strategic alignment between HR and health & safety can save millions of dollars in workers compensation, insurance premiums, lost time and reputational damage to an organisation.

-While health & safety professionals have always been in the business of saving lives and reducing injuries and harm physically and psychologically, together with HR, these essential partners are great roles models, they are beacons of positivity while dealing with the worst case scenarios and putting the programs and measures in place to prevent and eliminate the people and enterprise wide risks we have never before encountered.
+While health & safety professionals have always been in the business of saving lives and reducing injuries and harm physically and psychologically, together with HR, these essential partners are great role models, they are beacons of positivity while dealing with the worst case scenarios and putting the programs and measures in place to prevent and eliminate the people and enterprise wide risks we have never before encountered.
 Kudos!

 More articles from Paul Jury